 WHAT IS PRIMORDIAL LOVE?

 I woke up one morning with a very strong image.
-An impression.
+On the ceiling of my bedroom.
 I’m reluctant to say vision because I don’t really think of myself as the kind of person that has a vision.
 And a vision sounds so monumental, like it’s going to move mountains or change the world or something.
 I don’t know about moving mountains.
 But at least I think I’ve moved myself from time to time, or others have helped me move along the way.
 Well, this image moved me, to the point that I’m at now.
 I may know more later—I don’t know.
 But for now, I’ll share this much.

 I should start by telling you a little bit about me.
 I was raised in the midwest in a small town of Norwegian immigrants.
 There was one church in town, a Lutheran one, but my community wasn't exclusively Lutheran or Norwegian.
 A culture was given to me.
 A religion was given to me.
 I was a recipient of the bible, theology, and rites of the Christian faith.
 It never even occurred to me that life could be different or God could be different until one night during my freshman year of college when I saw Jesus standing in the hallway.
 I wasn't aware that such an experience was possible in 1986.
 I thought God was done with that kind of stuff in 33 C.E., or at least that was the information I was given.
 I was pleasantly surprised to see Jesus.
 He was tall, his skin quite dark, and he reached out for my hand, which I placed in his.
 When he left me at the door of my dormitory room, I felt deep comfort and tremendous peace.